 I am a postdoc researcher at the Unit of Intervention and Implementation Research on Worker Health at the Institute of Environmental Medicine.
-During my postdoc period we will conduct a study about young people that are on long term sick leave due to mental health problems.
+During my postdoc period we will conduct a study about young people that are on sick leave due to mental health problems.
 We will investigate obstacles and possibilities in relation to getting back to work, all from a gender perspective.

 I defended my PhD-thesis in 2019,, with the title: "Medical doctors’ specialty choice – in relation to personality, cultural capital and social background" at the Department of Clinical Science and Education, Södersjukhuset.